zharkaa/snake_game/README.md

-# snake_game
+# Snake Game

-This game is educational and practice.
+This game is educational and practice purpose only.